Solar-network/docs/docs/desktop-wallet/user-guides/ledger.md

 **5. Confirm using your Ledger Device**

-You will now be required to review the vote's details using your Ledger device.
+You will now be required to review the vote details using your Ledger device.

 ![](/desktop-wallet/assets/ledger/vote-waiting.gif)

-**Take your time** clicking through to verify that the vote's details are correct.
+**Take your time** clicking through to verify that the vote details are correct.
 Make sure that the delegate's username matches the one selected using the Solar Desktop Wallet exactly.

 If **everything** looks correct and you'd like to proceed with voting, click '**Approve**' using your Ledger device.